 4. Why HDD delivery is not an option: HDD delivery to AITC will not be able to support the strict timelines during the transition periods.
 The time required to create the drives, ship, and download the data will require 7 to 14 days.
 In addition, HDD delivery will require the movement of the drives through courier services resulting in the additional cost of having the data loaded to the same S3 bucket in the AWS GovCloud by AITC staff.

 5. Why SFTP is not an option: SFTP transfer of the data will not be able to support the volume of data being transferred for larger sites or multi-site hosts such as Omaha.
 SFTP is generally configured to limit the size of files being moved due to the network constraints of the connection and would require establishing a permanent connection to move large data from larger facilities.
-At this time, V2EC does not have a Memorandum of Understanding-Interconnection Security Agreement (MOU/ISA) in place to allow for the permanent connection.
+At this time, V2EC does not have a Memorandum of Understanding-Interconnection Security Agreement (MOU/ISA) in place to allow such a permanent connection.

 6. How the S3 Bucket resolves the problems with HDD and SFTP and meets program objectives: The FedRAMP High GovCloud S3 bucket provides for the timely, secure delivery of the necessary data load by removing many of the steps involved in HDD delivery.
 The GovCloud S3 bucket provides a faster load than SFTP, requiring less than one day to load ~1 TB of data.
 It accepts files up to 5 TB in size, optimizes file transfer by using multipart simultaneous uploads, and includes a file transfer manager that will prevent the corruption of files in the event that connection is lost during the transfer.
 The S3 bucket will only be available for use during a 24-hour window for each transfer period, after which all vendor accounts will be disabled and the S3 bucket will be inactivated if the transfer/data drop is successful.
 Considering the limited timeframe and temporary nature of the S3 bucket, the Enterprise Security External Change Council has determined that a Plan of Action and Milestones, approved by the V2EC Information System Security Officer, may be utilized if a timely MOU/ISA is not possible with V2EC.